 The famous workout of Hugh Jackman’s Wolverine

-A type of exercise that could be suitable for people who aim to be as fit as a fiddle is the famous wolverine workout that Hugh Jackman’s takes a big credit for it through one if his movie characters.
+A type of exercise that could be suitable for people who aim to be as fit as a fiddle is the famous Wolverine workout that Hugh Jackman’s takes a big credit for it through one of his movie characters.
 This exercise will definitely work on the shape, strength, and athleticism of an individual.
-This is a form of work out that not only focuses on just lifting weights that sometimes result to having bulky arms, but it will help result to an overall incredible physique.
+This is a form of work out that not only focuses on just lifting weights that sometimes result in having bulky arms, but it will help result in an overall incredible physique.
 An important thing to remember, which goes for any kind of exercise routine, is to perform this kind of exercise with a good mental state and readiness to be fit.

 How The Wolverine Workout Works

-The workout plan follows a classic yet progressive overload work out plan that helps build strength.
+The workout plan follows a classic yet progressive overload works out a plan that helps build strength.
 The routine will start you in an extra light way that gradually increases in momentum as you smash through reps and plateaus.

 This is no modern day work out, as it actually makes use of old school techniques that will really burn through your muscles and reduce excess fat.
-The wolverine workout focuses on a a perfect balance of getting you in shape while avoiding machines, that often lead to bulkier arms.
+The Wolverine workout focuses on a perfect balance of getting you in shape while avoiding machines, that often lead to bulkier arms.

-The whole wolverine workout is designed around a 4-week schedule that is rich with main lifts that is definitely changed up every week.
+The whole Wolverine workout is designed around a 4-week schedule that is rich with main lifts that are definitely changed up every week.
 Week one can be five reps for the main lifts.
 Week two can be four reps.
 Week three can just be three reps and then immediately on week four, go and perform ten reps.
-The Main lifts include barbell bench, back squat, deadlifts and pull ups.
+The Main lifts include barbell bench, back squat, deadlifts and pull-ups.
 The first three weeks, make sure to increase the weight each week and on the fourth week, reduce the weight in order for you to be able to perform ten reps.